MileHacker Logo

 Rental Options

-• What You Need to rent a car: Typically you must be between 21-25 years old (age varies by company), hold a valid driver's license (your national license plus an IDP), and have a major credit card.
+• What You Need to rent a car: Typically you are required to be between 21-25 years old (age varies by company), hold a valid driver's license (your national license plus an IDP), and have a major credit card.

-• Major Companies: International brands like Localiza Hertz, Unidas, Movida, Alamo, and Sixt operate at airports and in São Paulo.
+• Major Companies: Global brands like Localiza Hertz, Unidas, Movida, Alamo, and Sixt operate at airports and in São Paulo.
 Booking in advance is recommended.

 • Insurance: Purchasing comprehensive insurance is highly recommended for peace of mind.